Water Meter & Fire Service Installation Requirements

 - Pursuant to Sections 14.12.115 of the City of Monterey Park Municipal Code, metered water service impact fees shall be paid for the use of water meters before they are installed.
 Fire service impact fees, pursuant to Section 14.12.165, shall be paid at the same time.
 It is the developer's responsibility to pay the impact fees that are appropriate for their development.

 - Application and fees for water service must be paid in advance of installation.
 Application for water service must be submitted at least one month prior to installation.
-Seventy-five percent of the estimated total water service and meter installation cost and the full amount of the impact fee must be submitted at the cashier's counter in City Hall.
+75% of the estimated total water service and meter installation cost and the full amount of the impact fee must be submitted at the cashier's counter in City Hall.
 Cost information is available from the Water Utility Division Distribution Section.

-- Water meter sizing (2" and under) will be sized by using the National plumbing Meter Sizing Standards.
+- Water meter sizing (2" and under) will be sized by using the National Plumbing Meter Sizing Standards.
 Forms are available at the building and safety counter or you can view online for a printable version.

 - All meters over 2" shall be sized by an architect or a civil engineer.